Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 1. Consider Jesse’s childhood pain and constant longing for his parents’ love.
 How are hunger and longing significant to Jesse and his memories of his childhood?
 How do they shape who he becomes?
 How do these feelings transform throughout the memoir?

 8. Jesse describes his ancestors as the “forgotten people.”
-In what ways is he a “forgotten” person?
-How is his personal history and familial history forgotten?
+In what ways is he also a “forgotten” person?
+How are his personal history and familial history forgotten?
 What mechanisms, structurally and historically, are in place to make a people forgotten, and how do they configure here?
 What other communities might be considered forgotten?

 About The Reader